is a self-paced tutorial

 Each module takes about 15-20 minutes to complete and is

-followed by a short quiz.
+followed by an optional short quiz.
 All UI100 sections are automatically

 given access to the quizzes at the beginning of each semester.

 For all other classes, contact Claudia Ruediger.

 Searchpath replace information literacy instruction?

 We offer course-related instruction designed just for your class.
 Research shows that: